theprimarybrain/theprimarybrain.github.io/_posts/2018-08-03-Word-Work-Freebie.md

 ![Word Work Worksheet]({{ site.github.url }}/assets/img/word-work-freebie.jpg)

-You can [CLICK HERE](https://drive.google.com/file/d/1i-vv3YJzz3Cy8VUnlel8SLJHjikfnvuz/view?usp=sharing) to download this Word Work Building Mat Freebie!
-I hope this building mat helps you to get back into the swing of things and make planning centers a little easier.
+Just fill out the form below to download this Word Work Building Mat Freebie!
+I hope this resource helps you to get back into the swing of things and make planning centers a little easier.